-The Undergraduate Class Project Competition (USCLAP) aims at class projects conducted by undergraduate students in their applied statistics courses at the introductory or intermediate level.
+The Undergraduate Class Project Competition (USCLAP) aims at class projects conducted by undergraduate students in their statistics and data sciences courses at the introductory or intermediate level.
 Introductory courses are those with no statistics/data science prerequisite course.
 Project submissions are a short report/paper (up to 3 pages in length).

 The USCLAP Submission Form can be found HERE.

 Project Scope for USCLAP Competition:

-The class project competition is for undergraduate students who conduct projects as part of an introductory or intermediate level statistics course.
+The class project competition is for undergraduate students who conduct projects as part of an introductory or intermediate level statistics or data science course.
 Most projects submitted to the USCLAP competition involve analyzing real data using existing statistical techniques.
 Students may choose any topic on which to conduct a study and students may use existing data or collect their own.

 Who may participate?